5t3ph/11ty-netlify-jumpstart/src/pages/about.md

 > Check out my extended collection of Eleventy resources available on [11ty.Rocks](https://11ty.rocks)!

-I spent a decade creating WordPress themes and plugins then flipped to product development + leading development of a multi-platform enterprise design system.
-My intro to Jamstack was with Gatsby, but 11ty fills a special place that is so needed for truly static sites.
-I'm in love, and I think you will be, too.

 ### Jump to:

 - [Global Site Data and .env](#global-site-data-and-env)